Scientology: Debates over classification

-Arguments as to whether Scientology should be regarded as a cult, a business, or a religion have gone on for many years.
+Debate as to whether Scientology should be regarded as a cult, a business, a scam, or a religion has continued over many years.
 Many Scientologists consider it to be their religion.
-Its founder, L. Ron Hubbard, presented it as such, but the early history of the Scientology organization, and Hubbard's policy directives, letters, and instructions to subordinates, indicate that his motivation for doing so was as a legally pragmatic move.
-In many countries the Church of Scientology has engaged in legal challenges to secure recognition as a tax-exempt religious organization, and it is now legally recognized as such in some jurisdictions, including the United States, but in only a minority of those in which it operates.
+Its founder, L. Ron Hubbard, presented it as a religion, but the early history of the Scientology organization, and Hubbard's policy directives, letters, and instructions to subordinates, indicate that his motivation for doing so was as a legally pragmatic move to minimize his tax burden and escape the possibility of prosecution.
+In many countries, the Church of Scientology has engaged in extensive litigation to secure recognition as a tax-exempt religious organization, and it has managed to obtain such a status in a few jurisdictions, including the United States, Italy, and Australia.
+The organization has not received recognition as a religious institution in the majority of countries in which it operates.

+An article in Time magazine, "The Thriving Cult of Greed and Power", describes Scientology as a ruthless global scam.
+The Church of Scientology's attempts to sue the publishers for libel and to prevent republication abroad were dismissed.
+Scholarship in psychology and skepticism supports this view of Scientology as a confidence trick to obtain money from its targets.
+The scholar Benjamin Beit-Hallahmi observes that "the majority of activities conducted by Scientology and its many fronts and subsidiaries involve the marketing of secular products."
+In a report by the European Parliament, it is observed that the group "is a cool, cynical, manipulating business and nothing else."